Why I Share My Dividend Income Growth

 Each time a young dividend investor posts his astronomical dividend growth this way, it makes me cringe.
 I’ve said the same to

 @DividendDaze.
-Long-term what is more meaningful is how much dividend is growing organically and how far/close it is to meeting your income goals
+In the long-term ,what is more meaningful is how much dividend is growing organically and how far/close it is to meeting your income goals

 Let’s say I have one share of a dividend paying stock last year and I buy one more share this year.
 What would be the dividend growth?
 100%.
 How often will I be able to double my total share count each year, year after year?

-Mr.ATM’s example is valid for sure and I also even cringe when others do the same.
-If you double your dividend account and grow your income from $10 to $20, that’s not really interesting for almost anyone.
+Mr.ATM’s example is valid for sure and even I also cringe when others do the same.
+If you double your dividend account and grow your income from $10 to $20, that’s not really interesting for most.
 We are only talking about $10.
 Even though you increased your income by 100%, it’s not impressive at all.

 But, it is interesting for one single person, namely you (in this case, me).
 Why?
 Because it shows

-- You are on your way to create a long-term mindset
+- You are on your way to creating a long-term mindset.

 The organic dividend growth is what matters, I know that.

-That’s why I have included a separate part of my dividend income spreadsheat to organic dividend growth.
+That’s why I have included a separate part of my dividend income spreadsheet to organic dividend growth.

 As you can see, my compounded annual growth rate (CAGR) is around 6-8%.

 If you want to take something out of the stocks in my portfolio, then it is just that.
-They compound at a rate around 6-8%.
+They compound at a rate between 6-8%.

-How much I might make it dividend income matters dramatically.
+How much dividend income I make matters dramatically.